 The Unfair Sales Act, also known as the minimum markup law, requires wholesalers to include a minimum markup in their sales to retailers and, in turn, retailers to include a minimum markup in their sales to consumers.
 According to the act, the practice of selling items below cost is "generally a form of deceptive advertising and an unfair method of competition in commerce." [s.
 100.30 (1), Stats.]
-The 1939 act prohibits the selling of certain products, including gasoline, below the "cost to retailer."
+Enacted in 1939, the act prohibits the selling of certain products, including gasoline, below the "cost to retailer."
 It was described by one Wisconsin court as intended "to protect small businesses from being run out of business by the predatory pricing practices of large competitors."
 [Orion Flight Servs. v.
 Basler Flight Serv., 2004 WI App 222, ¶1.]

 The act imposes specific markups for gasoline.
 The markup depends on the type of seller and the location of the sale.
 Because the act prohibits sales below cost, the calculation of "cost" is a key threshold determination.
-The act defines "cost" to include both the variable costs of each unit of fuel (generally, the invoice or replacement cost) and a proportionate share of the other costs of doing business attributable to each unit of fuel (such as taxes and transportation costs, less trade
+The act defines "cost" to include both the variable costs of each unit of fuel (generally, the invoice or replacement cost) and a proportionate share of the other costs of doing business attributable to each unit of fuel (such as taxes and transportation costs, less trade discounts).
+The latter component of that definition constitutes what is commonly referred to as the "minimum markup."

-&lt;sup>8 Unless extended, the rate for gasoline is scheduled to drop to 4.3 cents per gallon on October 1, 2028.
+&lt;sup>9 Unless extended, the rate for gasoline is scheduled to drop to 4.3 cents per gallon on October 1, 2028.
 [26 U.S.C. s.
 4081 (d) (1).]